 Earlham College is located in the small town setting of Richmond, Indiana, less than an hour from Cincinnati and Indianapolis and Dayton.

-If you want to see Earlham College for yourself, plan a visit.
+If you would like to see Earlham College for yourself, plan a visit.
 The best way to reach campus is to take U.S. Route 40 to Richmond, or book a flight to the nearest airport, Dayton International.

 You can also take a virtual campus tour to get a sense of what Earlham College and Richmond are like without leaving home.